-4.7 IMPLEMENTING GENERIC COMPONENTS USING JAVA 1.5 GENERICS
+4.7 implementing generic components using java 1.5 generics

-We have already seen that Java 1.5 supports generic classes, and these classes are easy to use.
+We have already seen that Java 1.5 supports generic classes and that these classes are easy to use.
 However, writing generic classes requires a little more work.
 In this section, we illustrate the basics of how generic classes and methods are written.
 We do not attempt to cover all the constructs of the language, which are quite complex and sometimes tricky.
 Instead, we show the syntax and idioms that are used throughout this book.

-4.7.1 Simple Generic Classes and Interfaces
+4.7.1 simple generic classes and interfaces

 Figure 4.28 shows a generic version of the MemoryCell class previously depicted in Figure 4.21.
-Here, we have changed the name to GenericMemoryCell, since neither class is in a package, and thus the names cannot be the same.
+Here, we have changed the name to GenericMemoryCell because neither class is in a package and thus the names cannot be the same.